 We often forget to clean our radiators and get rid of the dust and grime that accumulates on them.

-3. How to get your stainless steel fixtures to sparkle
+3. How to get stainless steel fixtures to sparkle

-Whether it's in your bathroom or kitchen - we all want our stainless steel fixtures to sparkle without smudges.
+Whether it's in your bathroom or kitchen, we all want the stainless steel fixtures to be smudge free.

-To clean stainless steel fixtures like a shower rail, Mrs Hinch uses a Scrub Buddy Cleaning Pad (opens in new tab) (£7.99) with Cif Perfect Finish Stainless Steel Spray.
-To really make stainless steel fixtures shine, Mrs Hinch uses her fondly named Kermit cloth - a.k.a a green Minky Microfibre Cloth for Glass & Windows - to finish.
+To clean stainless steel fixtures like a shower rail, Mrs Hinch uses a Minky Cleaning Pad with Cif Perfect Finish Stainless Steel Spray.
+To really make stainless steel fixtures shine, Mrs Hinch uses her fondly named Kermit cloth - a green Minky Microfibre Cloth for Glass & Windows - to finish.

 There's nothing worse than wasting half and hour hunting in the linen closet for a matching bed set.
 Thankfully, Mrs Hinch has come to the rescue.